Flights included from Sydney/Melbourne/Brisbane plus 1 night pre & post cruise in Buenos Aires and 1 night in Ushuaia!

-On arrival into Buenos Aires you will be transferred to your hotel for an overnight.
+On arrival into Buenos Aires you will be transferred to your hotel.

 With her ice-strengthened hull and advanced navigation equipment, the Ocean Endeavour is ideally suited for expedition cruising to the Polar regions.
 It's designed to adventure travellers who want to get off the ship and onto the ice, with a wide range of expedition activities, citizen science research programs, and opportunities to learn about Antarctica's history and biology from passionate guides.

 We quantify our carbon usage and then purchase carbon credits from various projects to offset our impact.

 During every Antarctic voyage, you have the chance to observe, record, and report on natural phenomena as part of a collaboration project with Antarctic scientists.
 Find out More